 Brian Mullen, 202-633-2376, firstname.lastname@example.org

-The National Air and Space Museum building on the National Mall in Washington, D.C., is located at Sixth Street and Independence Avenue S.W.
+The National Air and Space Museum is on the National Mall in Washington, D.C., at Sixth Street and Independence Avenue S.W.
 The museum’s Steven F. Udvar-Hazy Center is located in Chantilly, Va., near Washington Dulles International Airport.
-Both facilities are open daily from 10 a.m. until 5:30 p.m. (closed Dec.
-25).
-Admission is free, but there is a $15 fee for parking at the Udvar-Hazy Center.